foxzyt/Sapphire/README.md

 **Virtual Machine (SVM):** Sapphire has it's built in fast Virtual Machine called SVM (Sapphire Virtual Machine)

+**Mine: Plugin Repository:** Sapphire has Mine, an plugin Repository which you can download plugins directly from Sapphire's CLI.

 **Bytecode:** Sapphire can also compile to bytecode (.sbc)!

 **Lightweight and no dependencies:** Sapphire's executable has everything static linked, so you don't have to have any DLLs in your folder!
 It's only 12MB!